Modeling and Solving Non-Convex Quadratic Problems using Hexaly

 A recent post on Erwin Kalvelagen’s blog, Yet Another Math Programming Consultant, shows results obtained by state-of-the-art solvers on some non-convex quadratic problems.
-LocalSolver can compute lower bounds and prove optimality using global, exact optimization techniques.
-This article presents the results of LocalSolver Optimizer with default parameter setting on the non-convex quadratic models presented in Erwin Kalvelagen’s blog post.
-In particular, LocalSolver is easier to use and faster than Cplex and Gurobi.
+Hexaly can compute lower bounds and prove optimality using global, exact optimization techniques.
+This article presents the results of Hexaly Optimizer with default parameter setting on the non-convex quadratic models presented in Erwin Kalvelagen’s blog post.
+In particular, Hexaly is easier to use and faster than Cplex and Gurobi.

 Largest Empty Rectangle

 We try to find the largest empty rectangle in a space filled with random points.
-To model this problem with LocalSolver, you only need 4 decision variables: the coordinates of two opposite corners of the rectangle.
+To model this problem with Hexaly, you only need 4 decision variables: the coordinates of two opposite corners of the rectangle.
 You then ensure that each point is either left, right, below, or above the rectangle.
 Below is the Python code to solve this problem.
-You can notice the easy formulation of the constraint thanks to the or operator available among the LocalSolver mathematical features.
+You can notice the easy formulation of the constraint thanks to the or operator available among the Hexaly mathematical modeling features.

 import random